Award value and duration

 - expenses for consumable materials (e.g., research materials).

-The show of funding needs by the applicant for these additional features must be presented in the online application form under Section 7.
-Project Activities.
+The show of funding needs by the applicant for these additional features must be presented in the online application form under Section 7: Project Activities, and in the Budget Proposal to be sent by email.

 Confirmation of additional funds for these features will be announced to successful Project Leads.